j4ym0/nextcloud-tv-show-namer/README.md

 ## Notes

 If you add a '#' to the season folder name, this will search the datasources for everything before the '#'.
 This is particularly useful if there are 2 programs with the same name. e.g. Spitting image and Spitting image 2020, Both are listed as 'Spitting image'.
 So 'Spitting image 2020' can become 'Spitting image #2020'
-From  support for years in the show name has been implemented.
-This will search the show tiles for a year at the end of then name e.g. 'Spitting Image 2020' or 'Spitting Image - 2020' and use the year to search themoviedb.org.
-If no year is found in the show name then the full name will be searched.

 ## TODO